Applications for Trimester 2 2021 open 17 June 2021.

 - write an introduction statement about their goals for study and what it means to receive this scholarship

-- complete a report at the end of the year detailing how this scholarship has helped with their studies.
+- complete a report each year detailing how this scholarship has helped with their studies.

 As part of the application process, you may also be required to upload current supporting documentation.

-When you apply for this scholarship, you'll need to supply evidence of your community work.
+When you apply for this scholarship, you'll need to supply evidence of your community work (if applicable).

 Make sure you choose the correct document type when you upload your documents as it will make a difference.
 If your documents are uploaded into the incorrect type they will not be considered when assessing your application.
 Remember it is quality, not quantity, which you need to provide.
 Aim to provide documents which are current, relevant and concise.